 Chloe Read, MS.

 Curriculum Design and Social Media Manager for Better Learning Experiences

 Chloe Read is a current high school Biology, Chemistry, AP Biology, and Anatomy & Physiology teacher at a special education K-12 school.
 She has a Bachelor’s degree in Exercise and Wellness from Brigham Young University (2017) and a Master’s degree in Curriculum and Instruction (2020).
 Her master’s research capstone was focused on Inquiry Based Learning in high school classrooms.
 Chloe has a special interest in making subject matter approachable and engaging for all types of learners in the K-12 setting by utilizing different instructional strategies such as games, experiments, discussions, debates, research opportunities, social interaction, movement, and technology.
 She is currently very happy working as the curriculum designer and social media manager of Better Learning Experiences.

 Dr. Ojukwu has many skills and talents that she has woven together to develop her unique skill set.
 Her experience is wide ranged, from a Master’s in Public Policy (with focus in nonprofit and education policy) to her years as a surgery resident.
-She recently was selected as Top 40 under 40 by American Society of Clinical Pathology (ASCP), one of the world’s largest professional membership organizations for pathologists and laboratory professionals.
+She was selected as a member of 2021 Top 40 under 40 by American Society of Clinical Pathology (ASCP), one of the world’s largest professional membership organizations for pathologists and laboratory professionals.

 Dr. Mina Moussavi, PhD.